anandamuri/earthdailypic/README.md

-# 🌍 EPIC Earth Image of the Day
+# 🌍 Earth Image of the Day

 This repository updates daily with the latest Earth image from NASA's EPIC API.